题目

 Get in touch with any of her relatives, if you know where they live.
 If you know where she works,

-find the company"s website and search the directory of personnel.1.
-What is the subject discussed in the passage?A. How to make new friends.
+find the company"s website and search the directory of personnel.

 B. How to rebuild friendship.